MidahoX/ZuoraBillingPreviewApp/README.md

 # ZuoraBillingPreviewApp
-A simple app using Zuora SOAP API to generate BillingPreviewRun report.
+A simple .NET WPF app which uses Zuora SOAP API to generate BillingPreviewRun report.
 A Zuora api account is required.

+For more information on BillingPreviewRun, please see this website: https://knowledgecenter.zuora.com/DC_Developers/SOAP_API/E1_SOAP_API_Object_Reference/BillingPreviewRun